SleepinWei/cg_labs/lab2_release/lab2.md

 You should submit your **code** along with **a report**.

-Please **clarify the special condition you meet(concluding the specific, half-edge .etc.
+Please **clarify the special condition you meet(including the specific, half-edge .etc.
 Better for drawing a diagram)** in your report.

 Please submit on canvas before deadline.